pacokwon/obsidian-lds-scriptures-plugin/README.md

 The plugin can also be manually installed by:

-1. Creating a directory called `lds-library-reference` under `.obsidian/plugins/` of your vault
+1. Creating a directory called `lds-library-reference` under `.obsidian/plugins/` within your vault.
-2. From this plugin's [Releases Page](https://github.com/ingiestein/obsidian-lds-scriptures-plugin/releases), download and put `main.js`, `manifest.json`, `styles.css` into `.obsidian/plugins/lds-library-reference/`
+2. From this plugin's [Releases Page](https://github.com/ingiestein/obsidian-lds-scriptures-plugin/releases), download and put `main.js`, `manifest.json`, `styles.css` into `.obsidian/plugins/lds-library-reference/`.
-3. Reload Obsidian and navigate to the `Community Plugins` tab to see that installation is successful
+3. Reload Obsidian and navigate to the `Community Plugins` tab to see that installation is successful.
+4. Ensure the plugin is then enabled.

 # Book Names Reference

-The list of book names, used in this plugin can be referenced on [this page](docs/BOOKS.md)
+The list of book names used in this plugin can be referenced on [this page](https://github.com/ingiestein/obsidian-lds-scriptures-plugin/blob/2988ddffcfb99dee5828656cef5d55e435b3a526/docs/BOOKS.md).

 # Local Book Installation

-The original plug-in by @pacokwon required local installation of the scriptures, and was limited to a few languages that had been scraped from the Church's website.
+The original plug-in by [@pacokwon](https://github.com/pacokwon/obsidian-lds-scriptures-plugin) required local installation of the scriptures, and was limited to a few languages that he had scraped from the Church's website.
 This version does NOT download any external files to your computer.
 As a result this plug-in only works when you have an internet connection.

-# General Conference Support

-General Conference support essentially scrapes the given webpage for the talk title, the author information, and then the paragraph's selected.
-This is highly dependent on programmers keeping consistent IDs for the different HTML elements.
-Even between 2023 and 2023 conferences there were differences.
-I believe I was able to account for the differences between the different years, thanks in large part to other in the LDS GitHub community.
-I cannot remember whose code had solved this problem, but I'm grateful.

 # NeoVim Plugin